Advice for British people living in Qatar, including information on health, education, benefits, residence requirements and more.

 This guide sets out essential information for British nationals residing in Qatar, including advice on health, education, benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquiries apart from the information and links listed below.
 See Our Services section for more information on the services we can provide for British nationals.

 Before coming to Qatar, visit the Health section of our Travel Advice pages.

 Generally, emergency treatment in government hospitals is free.
 Any follow up treatment may be charged.
 If you use a private hospital, make sure you have comprehensive medical insurance or the funds to pay for it.
 For access to the government healthcare system, which you may need to use even with private healthcare, residents must apply for a government health card.
 Cards can be purchased or renewed at your nearest health centre.
 More information can be found on the health section of the official portal of the Qatar Government.
 For information on government heath services, see the Qatar Ministry of Public Health website.

 Independent schools are state-funded schools with the autonomy to recruit teachers and staff, and establish their own methods of teaching.
 The amount of funding allocated to each independent school depends on the number of teachers and students.
 Independent schools are free for Qatari citizens.
 Non-Qatari enrolments are subject to individual school policy.

 Private schools operate either as commercial establishments or non-profit community schools sponsored by their embassies.
 Tuition may vary significantly from school to school.
 Private Schools are free to set their own curriculum.
 Many foreign schools base their curriculum on the standards of their home countries.
-However, all schools are required to meet the standards of the Qatar National School Accreditation system, as monitored by the Supreme Education Council’s Evaluation Institute.
+However, all schools are required to meet the standards of the Qatar National School Accreditation system.

 For information about education and a list of schools in Qatar, visit the Education and Research section of the official portal of the Qatar Government.